Nordix/Meridio/docs/components/ipam.md

 Service | Probe | Description
 --- | --- | ---
-NSPCli | Readiness | Monitor status of the connection to the NSP service IPAM | Liveness | Monitor status of the server
+IPAM | Liveness | Monitor status of the server

 ## Privileges